 Prague was not always known as a foodie destination.
 In fact, having been behind the iron curtain, Prague wasn’t really known as a destination at all until the 90s.
-But as Prague’s tourism industry flourished after the Velvet Revolution so did its foodie scene, and today the city is full of excellent restaurants where you can eat like royalty without breaking the bank.
+But as the city’s tourism industry flourished after the Velvet Revolution, so too did its foodie scene, and today the city is full of excellent restaurants where you can eat like royalty without breaking the bank.
 I know, because I did it... and here are my top tips for where to eat in Prague:

 This was the first meal I ever ate in Prague, and what a way to start a weekend’s worth of good eating.
 Dish is a proper gourmet burger joint, where you’ll get great quality beef, lamb and vegetarian burgers with beautiful choices of toppings, excellent fries (I really liked the sweet potato ones), and gorgeous sauces.
 You can get a fat juicy burger, fries, sauce and a decent craft beer for around €15.
 Book a table online before you go; it’s always busy.